 Ben X Jim (2020)

 What about?
 Childhood buddies Benjamin (Teejay Marquez) and Jimson (Jerome Ponce) reunite during enhanced quarantine somewhere in a Manila suburb.
 What used to be a close relationship was slowly brought back to its fun-filled days.
-As the older versions of the boys acknowledge what they mean to each other.
+The older versions of the boys acknowledge what they mean to each other.
 Will memories be enough to upgrade a close friendship into something deeper?

 And so?
 The series’ production company (Regal) operates mostly in the exploration of familial relationships.
 In Ben X Jim, the complex family dynamics serve as a backdrop for both men’s behavior.
-While it’s an interesting premise, the show failed to sustain its initial momentum and ultimately succumb to predictability.
+While it’s an interesting premise, the show failed to sustain its initial momentum and ultimately succumbed to predictability.
 It could have been such a fantastic show, with Jerome Ponce giving plenty of Pinoy Boys Love vibes!

 Boys’ Lockdown (2020)